 (a) The radiations labelled as A, B and C are γ, α and β respectively

-(b) The radiation labelled as A is gamma radiation as they have no charge and thus under the action of magnetic field they go undeflected
+(b) The radiation labelled as A is gamma radiation as they have no charge and thus under the action of the magnetic field they go undeflected

 The radiation labelled as B is alpha radiation since its mass is large and it would be deflected less in comparison to beta radiation.
-Fleming’s left hand rule determines the direction of deflection.
+Fleming’s left-hand rule determines the direction of deflection.
 As the alpha and beta have opposite charges, hence the direction of deflection of alpha and beta radiations are also opposite

 Fig. shows a mixed source R of alpha and beta particles in a thick lead walled container.
 The particles pass through a magnetic field in a direction perpendicular to the plane of paper inwards as shown by x.